gitpython-developers/GitPython/README.md

 pytest
 ```

-To lint, and apply automatic code formatting, run:
+To lint, and apply some linting fixes as well as automatic code formatting, run:

 ```sh
 pre-commit run --all-files
 ```

+This includes the linting and autoformatting done by Ruff, as well as some other checks.

 To typecheck, run: